When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Results

 In the Snowdrift game (SD), communication has no discernible impact on cooperation levels.
 The dominant factor is the personality combination, where including selfish players drastically reduces cooperation.
 Instead, within each personality pairing, cooperation remains remarkably stable across all communication types, and equilibrium behaviour in SD is largely insensitive to both explicit and implicit signalling.

 The Stag Hunt (SH) game exhibits a more nuanced pattern.
-In the mixed personality scenario, cooperation is visibly reduced under natural language communication, as well as under covert communication with decimal numbers, and to a lesser extent under covert hexadecimal communication.
-Results for the selfish pairing are more heterogeneous, with no single communication condition consistently dominating.
-This suggests that having any type of structured communication (compared to None or random) may interfere with equilibrium selection in coordination games, particularly when incentives are misaligned.
+In the mixed personality scenario, cooperation is visibly reduced under natural language communication, as well as under covert communication with decimal numbers C(D), and to a lesser extent under covert hexadecimal communication C(H).
+Results for the selfish pairing are more heterogeneous, with no single communication channel consistently dominating.
+This suggests that having any type of structured communication (compared to none or random) may interfere with equilibrium selection in coordination games, particularly when incentives are misaligned.

 Prisoner's Dilemma (PD) shows a pattern similar to Stag Hunt for mixed personalities: natural language and covert decimal communications yield a clear reduction in cooperation.
-Instead, for the selfish pairing, natural language communication increases cooperation (compared to other conditions), while numerical or random communications exhibit no such effect.
+Instead, for the selfish pairing, natural language communication increases cooperation (compared to other channels), while numerical or random communications exhibit no such effect.
 Hence, explicit linguistic communication can sometimes promote cooperation even in strictly dominant defection settings, whereas numerical signalling does not.
-Compared to SH, communication has a weaker impact on enhancing cooperation in the PD game.
-This observation is in line with previous game theoretical predictions \cite{hernandez2019cooperative}.
+Compared to SH, in the PD game communication has a weaker impact on enhancing cooperation, which is in line with previous game-theoretical predictions \cite{hernandez2019cooperative}.

 Overall, these results indicate that communication affects behaviour primarily in games where coordination or strategic uncertainty is present, and that its influence depends not only on the channel but also on how agents interpret and exploit that channel within a given incentive structure.
-This limited impact of communication in one-shot interactions is consistent with game-theoretic results on cheap talk: in dominant-strategy games such as the Prisoner’s Dilemma, non-binding communication does not alter equilibrium outcomes, while in mixed-incentive games communication alone is insufficient to resolve strategic tension \cite{song2026network}.\\
+This limited impact of communication in one-shot interactions is consistent with game-theoretic results on cheap talk: in dominant-strategy games such as the PD, non-binding communication does not alter equilibrium outcomes, while in mixed-incentive games communication alone is insufficient to resolve strategic tension \cite{song2026network}.